-The history of cocoa and chocolate goes back almost 4000 years
+The history of chocolate and cocoa goes back almost 4000 years

-There are few foodstuffs with such a rich and intriguing history as cocoa and chocolate.
-Just like coffee, we inherited the cocoa bean from the pre-Columbian cultures in Latin America, similar to how we received coffee and other foods.
+There are few foods with such a rich, diverse and intriguing history as cocoa and chocolate.
+We inherited cocoa from the pre-Colombian cultures in Latin America, similar to how we received coffee and other foods.

-Real chocolate is made from cocoa and its ingredients include cocoa butter (an expensive part of the cocoa bean) and, some companies will add, up to 5% vegetable fat to save money.
+Real chocolate is made from cocoa and its ingredients include cocoa butter (an expensive part of the cocoa bean) and, some confectionery companies add, up to 5% vegetable fat to save money.

 Cocoa powder and chocolate are made from the dried seeds that are found in pods on the cacao tree.
 Chocolate production is a complex process that begins with the harvesting of cocoa trees.